eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    - long tailed posteriors: this will probably raise warnings about `max_treedepth` being exceeded.
 If your data has long tails, you should model that with a long-tailed distribution.
-If your data doesn't have long tails, then your model is ill-specified: think through why your posteriors are showing long tails.
+If your data doesn't have long tails, then your model is ill-specified: perhaps a more informative prior would help.

-5. Pick a small subset of your raw data, and see what exactly your model does with that data (i.e. run the model on a specific subset of your data).
+4. Pick a small subset of your raw data, and see what exactly your model does with that data (i.e. run the model on a specific subset of your data).
 I find that a lot of problems with your model can be found this way.

-6. Run [_posterior predictive
+5. Run [_posterior predictive
    checks_](https://docs.pymc.io/notebooks/posterior_predictive.html) (a.k.a.
    PPCs): sample from your posterior, plug it back in to your model, and "generate new data sets".
 PyMC3 even has a nice function to do all this for